YouEqualTech is an evolution of 10 years research into gender diversity in the technology and digital industry.

 We have created a place for business leaders, tech professionals, students, teachers and parents to view advice on how they can take steps towards creating a more inclusive technology industry.

 We collaborate to share insights to help achieve diversity and inclusion.

 Collaboration and knowledge sharing is key to achieving diversity and inclusion.
-We work with partners to create content, on key action point areas that we have identified over our 5 years of research.
+We work with partners to create content, on key action point areas that we have identified in our research of the tech community.

 We host Tech Community Meet ups.

 In early 2017, we launched a series of meetups aiming to drive positive change in the tech industry.
-Each month we partner with a progressive London-based tech organisation to explore a meaningful and relevant theme.
+We partner with a progressive UK tech organisation to explore a meaningful and relevant theme.

 Over the years we’ve explored what it means to build a truly inclusive culture; we’ve heard the inspiring stories of various tech leaders and tech founders – in addition to how we can all begin to get comfortable with imposter syndrome and promote mental health in the workplace.